daskelly/ase/biased_SNPs/README.md

 ## Example code

-Here is some code to run a test analysis.
+Here is some code to run a test analysis from within R.
 Using the original model:
 ```
 setwd("orig")
 source("run_test.R")